rohansatapathy/ImageToASCIIArt/README.md

 [latest release](https://github.com/rohansatapathy/ImageToASCIIArt/releases/latest) and download the file `ImageToASCIIArt.jar`.
 Move the file into a directory with images which you would like to convert to ASCII art.

-For Windows users, it is also recommended to have [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab) installed if you wish to have colored ASCII art.
+For Windows users, it is recommended to have [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab) installed if you wish to have colored ASCII art.
+The standard Command Prompt doesn't support ANSI escape sequences by default, which are necessary for color images to be rendered.

+For Mac users, it is recommended to have [iTerm](https://iterm2.com/) installed, as it has better color support than the standard macOS terminal.

 ## Usage